SwedbankPay/developer.swedbankpay.com/payments/trustly/after-payment.md

 ## Create cancellation transaction

-A payment may be cancelled if the `rel` `create-cancellation` is available.
+A payment may be cancelled if the operation `create-cancellation` is available.
 You can only cancel a payment, or part of it, if it has yet to be captured.
 To revert a capture, or part of a capture, you must perform a `reversal`.
 Performing a cancellation will cancel all remaning capture amounts on a payment.